MapsPeople/docs/src/content/cms/media-library.md

 To select a piece of media, click on it to select it.
 To deselect it, click it again, or select another file in the Media Library.
 Your selection is indicated by a highlight.
 Confirm the selection of the media by clicking the "Select" button.

-> When using the Integration API, all references to images must reside on a server that has CORS enabled.
+> When using the Integration API, all images must reside on a server that has CORS enabled.
 Otherwise the images can't be loaded when using the JavaScript SDK.

 #### Icons